-My Personal Tribute: Jack Ely, A King Among The Kingsmen
+A Tribute to Jack Ely, A Musical King Among The Kingsmen

 So long, Jack.

-Jack Ely, September 11, 1943 -- April 27, 2015) , died today, April 27.
-He was 71 and been fighting valiantly against an illness that will remain unknown for Ely's religious beliefs would not allow exploratory-surgery to try to find a cure.
+Jack Ely (September 11, 1943 -- April 27, 2015) was 71 and had been fighting valiantly against an illness that will remain unknown for Ely's religious beliefs would not allow exploratory surgery to diagnose or find a cure.

-Jack Ely's death, sad to say, is not in the category of the late John F. Kennedy or his baby brother, Bobby, Martin Luther King, or Abraham Lincoln.
+Jack Ely's death, sad to say, is not in the category of the late John F. Kennedy, Robert Kennedy, Martin Luther King, or Abraham Lincoln.
 All of these men were martyrs of sorts while Ely was a simple man who loved his electric guitar and playing with his close friends who evolved into bands with names like The Courtmen and every garage band's favorite, The Kingsmen, of whom he was the original member.

 No bells and whistles required.